Ulvik Municipality: General information

-The parish of Graven (later spelled "Granvin") was established as a municipality on 1 January 1838 (see formannskapsdistrikt law).
+The large parish of Graven (later spelled Granvin) was established as a municipality on 1 January 1838 (see formannskapsdistrikt law).
 This large municipality/parish included two annexes: Ulvik and Eidfjord.
-On 1 January 1859, Ulvik became the main parish, making Graven and Eidfjord annexes to Ulvik, and the name of the large municipality was changed from Graven to Ulvik.
+On 1 January 1859, Ulvik Church became the main parish church, which in turn made Graven Church and Eidfjord Church annexes to the main Ulvik Church.
+Due to this change, the name of the large municipality was changed from Graven Municipality to Ulvik Municipality.